Dimer Models and Conformal Structures: Methods from Geometric Analysis

 \begin{Thm} Let $\Omega$ be a natural domain and $h_0$ a natural boundary value.
 Suppose that $h$ is the minimizer of variational problem (\ref{ELbasic}) among the class $\mathscr{A}_N(\Omega,h_0)$ with (possibly empty) liquid domain $\LL$.
 Then $h$ is (countably) piecewise affine in $\Omega\setminus\overline{\LL}$, with gradient having values in $ \mathscr{P}\bigcup\mathscr{Q}\bigcup\mathscr{G}$. \end{Thm}

 Thus either the liquid domain is non-empty or the minimizer is trivial, piecewise affine in $\Omega$.
-Therefore Theorem \ref{thm:liquid:affine} reduces the existence of a liquid domain to a combinatorial problem.
+Therefore, should $\LL$ be empty, Theorem \ref{thm:liquid:affine} reduces the variational problem to a combinatorial problem.

 In case the minimizer of (\ref{ELbasic}) is not piecewise affine, the next question is then the structure of the liquid domain $\LL$.
 Here we show for $N$ a triangle, that $\partial \LL$ is frozen whenever $\Omega$ is a natural domain and $h_0$ is natural.
 This is a more general model than the Lozenges one: we do allow quasifrozen points $ \mathscr{Q}$ and also gas points $ \mathscr{G}$ for $N$.
-Note also, that we allow $\Omega$ to be multiply connected.

 \begin{Thm} Let $\Omega$ be a natural domain, $h_0$ a natural boundary value and $N$ a triangle.
 Suppose that $h$ is the minimizer of variational problem (\ref{ELbasic}) among the class $\mathscr{A}_N(\Omega,h_0)$.